 - Audience Network

 Your ad wins by outbidding other advertisers with overlapping audience targeting.
 Win the bid, and your ad is placed.

 SIDE NOTE: Often, the value of the audience you’re targeting and the likelihood of them interacting with your ad can determine the value of the winning bid.
-Think of it this way, a yacht enthusiast audience you are trying to sell a second yacht is going to cost slightly more than a student audience to whom you're selling notepads.
+Think of it this way: a yacht enthusiast audience you are trying to sell a second yacht to is going to cost slightly more than a student audience to whom you're selling notepads.
 Yachts are more expensive, and second yachts doubly so.
 That's just basic math.